Does Simple Columnar Epithelium Have Cilia

 When present, cilia in simple columnar epithelium serve distinct functions:

-The presence of cilia in these specialized regions underscores the adaptability of epithelial tissue to meet specific physiological needs And that's really what it comes down to..
+The presence of cilia in these specialized regions underscores the adaptability of epithelial tissue to meet specific physiological needs That's the part that actually makes a difference..

 FAQ